 Prospective students may be given a permit to stay and study in Denmark if they have been accepted to a higher educational program there.

+They also have the option of finishing a full educational program or completing a portion of it as an exchange or guest student.
+Additionally, students may be given residency permission to finish a course that will prepare them for a higher education program.
 If they are a citizen of an EEA or EU nation or Switzerland, then they must apply for an EU residence document rather than a residence permit.

 Depending on the student visa category and nationality of the student, they will need to meet the specific requirements for each visa/ permit type.